osgi/osgi.enroute.site/_FAQ/500-gogo.md

 ## Adding Commands

 You can add any object as a command.
 If you add an instance then the methods of that instance will be available as commands.
 However, make sure that you can only add one instance of a given type.
-The commands would overshadow eachother.
+The commands would overshadow each other.
 For example, we could add a list as a command.
 Since this is an Array List, all its methods become available.

 	g! addcommand silly-scope [1 2 3 4]
 	g! size